EAST Marine Ecosystems Conference

 The EASTME project forms part of the Natural Capital approaches at the land-sea interface (LSI) project, which is being led by the Environment Agency under Defra’s Marine Natural Capital and Ecosystem Assessment (mNCEA) programme.
 The proposed work will deliver the LSI project’s work package on ‘Mobilising marine social capital’.

-Location of the Conference: David Chaddick Building, University of Lincoln, LN5 7BD.
-View it on Maps here.
-We recommend using the train to attend but the nearest public parking is at St. Marks which is located opposite the campus and a very short walk away from the David Chiddick Building.
-Visit Us – St Marks Lincoln.
+Location of the conference: Stephen Langton Building, University of Lincoln, LN1 1RD.
+View it on maps here.
+We recommend using the train to attend but the nearest public parking is at St. Marks which is located opposite the campus and a very short walk away from the Stephen Langton Building.

 If you would like to hear more about EASTME directly or to be involved in one or more of the 11 Communities of Practice, please sign up to its dedicated mailing list here.